 So far as its exterior is concerned, its dimensions are 153.20 x 71.90 x 7.90 (height x width x thickness).
 The device has a weight of 156.00 grams.
-On its anterior, the LG Q9 One has been equipped with a 19.5:9, 6.1-inch FullVision display with a resolution of 3,120 x 1,440 pixels and PPI of 546 pixels per inch.
-Internally, its octa-core Qualcomm Snapdragon 835 SoC and Adreno 540 GPU packs in a punch with 4GB RAM and 64 GB storage, expandable up to 2TB by external SD card.
-The handset combines an IP68 rated glass-sandwich design, certified MIL-STD 810G for durability with a fingerprint scanner mounted on its back.
+On its anterior, the LG Q9 One has been equipped with a 19.5:9, 6.1-inch FullVision display with a resolution of 3,120 x 1,440 pixels and a PPI of 546 pixels per inch.
+Internally, its octa-core Qualcomm Snapdragon 835 SoC and Adreno 540 GPU pack in a punch with 4GB RAM and 64 GB storage, expandable up to 2TB by an external SD card.
+The handset combines an IP68-rated glass-sandwich design, certified MIL-STD 810G for durability with a fingerprint scanner mounted on its back.

 LG Q9 One shall start selling in South Korea exclusively via LG U+ from 15th February 2019, in a shade of Moroccan Blue for KRW 5,99,500 (approximately Rs.
 37,940).